aeracoop/openlightmotion-node/README.md

 # OpenLightMotion Node
-Tracking drones in infrared

 A project to tracking 3D positions from passive IR markers.

-This project is the firmware to run on ESP8266 wifi transceivers mounted.
+This repository is the firmware to run on ESP8266 wifi transceivers mounted.

 ## System Architecture